kailash-manasarovar/statement/docs/timeline/2025/september.md

 - The gangs know I am still of the opinion there was only one man at the conservatory acting as trumpet teacher.
 - In about a week's time I will remember the [full switcheroo scandal at the Spanish music school](october.md#thunderbolt-clarity) and start to realize the extent of the scandal outwards into the professional world of technology, international terrorism, and beyond.
 - I realize I was not blinded by poison, I was brain-damaged; I have been looking at the photos of numerous different men for nearly 3 years and my mind only registering one man!
 - Soon, someone will do an impromptu test on brain function and confirm brain injury.
-He also mentions how stroke victims struggle to identify objects out of context and this sounds like EXACTLY what the porn-gangs of Denia require of their victims.
+He also mentions how stroke victims struggle to identify objects out of context and this sounds like EXACTLY what the porn-gangs of Dénia require of their victims.
 - What a scam!
 You could literally set up one person to be the fall-guy for every crime you do if you brain-damage all your victims!!!!
 - On the course, the gangs (still panicking about my continued survival) I assume, send...
     - A wild and aggressive pro-Pally woman who keeps giving me bear hugs with her giant watermelon earrings swinging freely.